You-Gao/Blog/_fun/2024-07-13-a-short-hike.md

 ## Themes and Player Experience

 **Growth and Mastery:** The primary theme in *A Short Hike* is growth---which goes hand-in-hand with mastery.
-You start off with a single golden feather, which slowly increases until you get the max of twenty.
+You start with a single golden feather, which slowly increases until you get the max of twenty.
 Along the way, you and the character both grow.
-On the one hand, via learning the game mechanics better, and on the other by collecting more feathers.
+On the one hand, via learning the game mechanics better, and on the other, by collecting more feathers.

 **Exploration and Discovery:** As players collect golden feathers, they experience increased freedom.
-The mountain serves as goalpost for marking player progression.
+The mountain serves as a goalpost for marking player progression.
 The collection of golden feathers and the mountain "*egg on*" the player to reach the top.

 **Narrative and Connection:** The game's narrative binds together its diverse aesthetics, advancing the storyline and immersing players in its world.